alexo-git/sonar-2000/README.md

 Therefore, to comply with budgetary restrictions, I went for a trick - I used an inexpensive RF receiver chip (MC3371) with RSSI output.
 The RSSI (Received Signal Strength Indicator) actually have logarithmic gain characteristics!
 All another blocks of RF-receiver (like mixer and demodulator) is not used.
-To improve selectivity and noise resistance LNA based on tuned amplifier is used (transistor Q1, MMBT5089L).
+To improve selectivity and noise resistance tuned amplifier as first stage is used (transistor Q1, MMBT5089L).
-Diodes D1 and D2 protect LNA input from high voltage signals during transducer exitate.
+Diodes D1 and D2 protect input from high voltage signals during transducer excitate.
-Output of the amplifier connected to ADC of the microcontroller.
+Output of the amplifier connected to ADC input of microcontroller.
-C18 capacitor together with output impedance of MC3371 used as RC low-pass filter (3KHz) limited bandwith for ADC (10 KHz sample rate).
+C18 capacitor together with output impedance of MC3371 works as RC low-pass filter (3KHz) limited bandwith for ADC (10 KHz sample rate).
 Note: Today the MC3371 chip is out of production but it can be replaced with many other alternatives, for example SA614A (~ $3).
 Also possible to use cheap RF power meter chip (e.g LT5537, AD8310).

 #### Boost converter
 Transducer exitate required high voltage - up to 100V.
 The dedicated step-up switch coverter can be used to get such high voltage, but need take into account that noise produced by step-up converter can degrade performance of logarithmic amplifier.
-The gain if logarithmic amplifier about 100 db, so even small noise can limit sensetivity!
+The gain if logarithmic amplifier about 100 db, so even small noise will limit sensetivity!
 Also, the low-noise high-voltage step-up converter is expensive (for example LT3482 ~ $5) I met both requirements with a hybrid software / hardware solution - the microcontroller software has become part of the boost converter!
 The hardware part of converter is Q4, L2, D3, C13.
 It is regular step-up converer topology.
 The microcontroller produce pulses for
 Q5  and 'pumping' voltage on C13.
 The microcontroller measure voltage on voltage divider R14/R19 and stop pumping when this value reach some threshold.
-This threshold can be programmed from host CPU and define voltage for exitation pulses.
+This threshold can be programmed from host CPU and define voltage for excitation pulses.
 The microcontroller DOES NOT pump while receiving an echo and have 'zero noise' during measurement!
-This “pumping” process is very fast - less than 1ms and performed between pulses.
+This “pumping” process is very fast - less than 1ms and performed between measurement cycles.

 #### Transducer amplifier
-Transducer amplifier should operate with high voltage (100V) and high capacitance loading on frequency ~200 KHz.
+Transducer amplifier should operate with high voltage (200V) and high capacitance loading on frequency ~200 KHz.
 The amplifier designed on transistors Q2 and Q3.
 It is unclear, but this is push-poll stage (the transducer charged with Q2 and discharged thru Q3 and D4).
 This very simple and great solution described in detail in Horowitz and Hill, “Art of Electronics” book.